 - Application component

 'About' dialog for apps

 To sign out of SAP Fiori, users choose Sign Out in the user actions menu.
 This opens the Sign Out confirmation dialog.

 'Sign Out' confirmation dialog

 Save as Tile

 The Save as Tile option lets the user save a snapshot of the app in its current state.
 In the Save as Tile dialog, the user can enter a title, a subtitle, and a description of the new tile.

-This option is accessible via the Share menu in header toolbar of an app.
+This option is offered in the Share menu in the header toolbar of an app.

 When the user chooses OK, a new tile is added to the My Home group of the home page.
 It displays the title, subtitle, and description entered by the user, and triggers navigation to the app snapshot.

-All the app settings that were part of the URL are reflected, such as an item selection in the master list.
+All the app settings that were part of the URL are reflected, such as a selected list item in a list-detail layout.